zalexandr/wiz/README.md

 So you can have dynamic IPs, but this hostname will not change.
 The MAC address you can find in your router or via `nc`.
 One of the next versions of this integration will show the MAC in the "Device Properties" tab.
 Overall, your DNS resolution should work 😉.

+If you run into DNS issues, please add a "." at the end of the bulb dns name.
+Example `wiz_123452.`.

 ## 🔄 Test Connction

 To test the connection between the bulb and your Wi-Fi router, you can use the RSSI value.